 - Discounts for single walkers apply!

-- Airport transfers to and from Carcassonne are available.
+- Airport transfers to and from Carcassonne and Toulouse are available.

 - Walks around and visits to the Cathar castles are guided walk options.